AleksandrBasov/NewsApplication/README.md

 <img src="Images/Welcome_3.png" alt="icon">
 </h1>

-If you do not have an Internet connection, then you will be shown an Alert from which you can go to the settings or just close it.
+If you don't have an Internet connection, then you will be shown an Alert from which you can go to the settings or just close it.

 <h1 align="center">
 <img src="Images/Alert.png" alt="icon">